 A 1998 surveillance study of respiratory tract isolates estimated that 12.3% of S pneumoniae isolates obtained from the paranasal sinuses had intermediate resistance to penicillin; 37.4% were penicillin-resistant.
 The paranasal sinuses represented the anatomic location with the highest resistance rate.
 Resistance to macrolide, clindamycin, trimethoprim-sulfamethoxazole, and doxycycline was more common in isolates with intermediate penicillin resistance and those that were penicillin-resistant.

 M catarrhalis are gram-negative, oxidase-positive, aerobic diplococci.
 M catarrhalis is the responsible pathogen in 2-10% of acute bacterial rhinosinusitis cases in adults.
-Beta-lactamase production is the mechanism of antimicrobial resistance for M catarrhalis as well .
+Beta-lactamase production is also the mechanism of antimicrobial resistance for M catarrhalis.
 Of isolates from the paranasal sinus, 98% were found to be beta-lactamase–positive for M catarrhalis.

 S aureus, though accounting for 10% of episodes of acute bacterial rhinosinusitis, is now recognized as an increasingly common pathogen in acute bacterial rhinosinusitis.
 While methicillin-resistant S aureus (MRSA) still represents a minority of episodes of S aureus rhinosinusitis, increasing trends of drug-resistant S aureus may alter future treatment recommendations.